bitlab-devs/gramecipe-client/README.md

 3. Install dependencies: `yarn`
 4. Start the development server: `yarn run dev`

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## Acknowledgments

 Special thanks to all the contributors and team members on this project!